rampage644/rampage644.github.io/_posts/2017-06-09-multiraft.md

 Raft is one of the algorithm to solve consensus problem that aims to be easy to understand and to implement.
 Before going into further details I highly recommend walking through [this nice visualization](http://thesecretlivesofdata.com/raft/).

-Just to reiterate, Raft solves problem by electing a leader and doing everything through it.
-If the leader fails, new leader is elected.
-If client asks non-leader about something, he is redirected to the leader.
-On update arrival leader disseminate the change through the group and ensures change persists.
+Just to reiterate, Raft solves the problem by electing a leader and doing everything through it.
+If the leader fails, a new leader is elected.
+If a client asks non-leader about something, he is redirected to the leader.
+On update, arrival leader disseminates the change through the group and ensures change persists.
 Simple, right?

 Those interested in technical details and more information are welcome to visit ["original" website][raft].
 Also, [original paper](https://ramcloud.stanford.edu/wiki/download/attachments/11370504/raft.pdf) describes how to implement the algorithm.
-However, devil is in details.
+However, the devil is in details.

 # etcd, CockroachDB and TiDB